engalipazoky-max/zeta-milp/README.md

 ## 📄 Citation

-If you use this code or data in your research, please cite:
+If you use this data in your research, please cite:

 ```bibtex
 @misc{pazoky2025zeta,